 We’ve probably got some way to go before we understand perfectly how it works – after all, the first use is always going to be a bit tricky!
 It was very easy to put together, however, and seems sturdy enough.
 The construction means it is also easy to wash, though you do have to be careful when you’re serving as some elements can be very hot – so it’s not a case of taking it apart and washing it right away.

 We’re really happy to have this addition to our kitchen.
+I now know exactly where I stand on the magic bullet vs nutribullet debate!
 It’s a useful tool and one we will be using a lot in the future, that’s for sure.
 I would give it five stars out of five.
 We probably made a mistake on our part with the eggs, so I’d say there are absolutely no problems with it so far.
 It’s roomy, looks good, and fits right in where our old blender used to be!